 Let’s start by addressing common misconceptions – Eugenie cannot and does not use or transfer client’s confidential operational, throughput, and machine-performance data for its own benefit, nor can Eugenie join data from different clients together to sell on.
 That isn’t how we operate.
 In this blog post, we’ll explain more about the nature of Eugenie’s business, which is focused on helping oil and gas companies reduce greenhouse gas (GHG) emissions in a cost-feasible manner.

-This blog post is the first in a series titled “Eugenie Sustainability Series”, that will explore a variety of topics related to sustainability in the oil and gas segment.
+This blog post is the first in a series titled “Eugenie Sustainability Series”, which will explore a variety of topics related to sustainability in the oil and gas segment.
 We endeavor to make these blogs relevant and informative to you, and we welcome your feedback.
 If these blogs inspire you to join us in solving the mentioned challenges, check out our opportunities, to connect with us.

 Eugenie’s business model